jcurl/code.research/qnx/tools/cpuid-x86/docs/DESIGN.md

 (nested contexts should not be allowed, but may not result in an error either).

-Essentially, running the method `cpuid()` without a context, returns a default result, depending on the implementaiton (e.g. always core 0, or the current thread, whatever makes sense for that specific implementation).
+Essentially, running the method `cpuid()` without a context, returns a default result, depending on the implementation (e.g. always core 0, or the current thread, whatever makes sense for that specific implementation).

 When CPUID information is needed for a specific core, one generates a context